gvwilson/sensibleadventures/bookster/bookster.md

 "Studious.
 Happy.
 Alive.
 And yourself?"

 "Oh, alive as well, very much, and busy, busy, busy.
 Lady Jangchup is wonderful, really.
-I am learning *so* much from her, and of course one is grateful for a chance to serve one's fellows however one can."
+We are learning *so* much from her, and of course we're grateful for a chance to serve our fellows however we can."

-"I'm sure one is," Razi repeated dryly.
+"I'm sure you are," Razi repeated dryly.

 Thomas raised a finger.
 "Now, now, that's two unpleasantries in a row–let's not have a third, shall we?
 There are serious matters afoot